groessing-net/SimpleMedia/README.md

 SimpleMedia 2
 =============
 SimpleMedia is file and media management in Collections.
 This module is intended for being used with Zikula 1.3.5 and 1.3.6.
+Later on when Zikula Core 1.3.7 is stable enough the code will be re-generated with MOST and made ready for Zikula 1.3.7.

 ModuleStudio
 ------------